Export Contact, Leads & Attachments from Salesforce to CSV

 DOWNLOADING EXPORTED FILE

-Salesforce export file is available for manual download for 7 days since the package run.
+Salesforce export file is available for manual download for 7 days since the integration run.
 After 7 days, the exported data will be lost.
 When exporting data to a CSV file, you can download the Salesforce result file manually in the following way:

 1. Switch to Monitor or Log tab.